F&Q

 Well, I didn’t actually choose pastels.

-In fact, I was never fond of the medium when I was introduced to them in high school!
+In fact, I was never fond of the medium when I used them in high school art.
 Graphite pencils and charcoals were always my first choice.
 (I still love using them!)
-I enjoyed the fine details I was able to achieve by using any kind of pencil... just sharpen to a point and away I would go!
-I felt that pastels were cumbersome and awkward to use (not to mention MESSY!) and with them, I wasn’t able to get that detail I desired.
+I enjoyed the fine details I could achieve by using a pencil... just sharpen to a point and away I would go!
+Using pastels felt awkward to me (not to mention MESSY!) and I wasn’t able to get that same degree of detail I desired.
 (I’m kind of a detail freak!)

-When my boys were young, I was able to sneak in some time during naps to do a few drawings for family and friends.
-One year for my birthday, my Mother-in-Law (who I adored and now greatly miss) bought me my first set of pastels.
-She wanted to see what I could do in color!
-She had no idea how strongly I disliked this medium (dare I say HATED!)
-And of course, I never did tell her!
-Instead, I was so grateful for her special gift and that she wanted to invest in me.
-So... obviously I decided I better give it a good shot and see what I could do.
+When my boys were young, I was able to sneak in a bit of time between naps to create drawings for family and friends.
+One year for my birthday, my Mother-in-Law (who I adored and now greatly miss) bought me a beautiful set of pastels.
+She wanted to see what I could do in color.
+She had no idea how strongly I disliked the medium - and of course, I never did tell her!
+Instead, I was so grateful for her special gift I decided I better give it a shot and see what I could do.

-I ended up falling in love!
-With lots of and practice (and patience!), I discovered how the velvety soft pigments of pastels worked perfectly for all the subjects I enjoyed painting.
-From birds and their soft feathers, the powdery texture of a butterfly wing – to the fur of an animal, and of course, the beautiful landscapes!
-It took a little time for me to get it right, but I’m grateful for the journey.
+I ended up loving this medium.
+With lots of practice (and patience), I discovered how the velvety pigment of pastels worked so well for every subject I enjoyed painting.
+From soft feathers of a bird, the powdery texture of a butterfly wing – to an animal’s fur and the bold beautiful colors of a landscape.
+It took a little time for me to get here, but I’m grateful for the journey.

 PS.
 It’s STILL a messy medium, but I’ve come to terms with it!